Flag of Belgium: Previous flags

 After the death of Charlemagne, the present-day territory of Belgium (except the County of Flanders) became part of Lotharingia, which had a flag of two horizontal red stripes separated by a white stripe.
 The territory then passed into Spanish hands, and after the coronation of Charles V, Holy Roman Emperor, yellow and red, the colours of Spain, were added.
 From the 16th century to the end of the 18th century, the colours of what is now Belgium were red, white and yellow.
 Occasionally, the red Cross of Burgundy was placed on the white section of the flag.

 During the period of Austrian rule, a number of different flags were tried.
 Eventually, the Austrian emperor imposed the Austrian flag.
 The population of Brussels was opposed to this, and, following the example of France, red, yellow and black cockades began to appear, those being the colours of Brabant.
 The colours thus correspond to the red lion of Hainaut, Limburg and Luxembourg, the yellow lion of Brabant, and the black lion of Flanders and Namur.

 Independence and adoption of current flag

-On 26 August 1830, the day after the rioting at the La Monnaie opera house and the start of the Belgian Revolution, the flag of France flew from the city hall of Brussels.
+On 27 August 1830, the day after the rioting at the La Monnaie theatre and the start of the Belgian Revolution, the flag of France flew from the city hall of Brussels.
 The insurgents hastily replaced it with a tricolour of red, yellow, and black horizontal stripes (similar to the one used during the Brabant Revolution of 1789–1790 which had established the United States of Belgium) made at a nearby fabric store.
 As a result, Article 193 of the Constitution of Belgium describes the colours of the Belgian nation as Red, Yellow, and Black, the reverse order shown in the official flag.

 On 23 January 1831, the stripes changed from horizontal to vertical, and on 12 October, the flag attained its modern form, with the black placed at the hoist side of the flag.